 The practice had a clear vision to deliver high quality care and promote good outcomes for patients.
 We were told details of the vision and practice values were part of the practice's business plan.
 These values were at the heart of the staff we spoke with.
-The practice vision and values included 'provide high quality, holistic patient centred care to our practice population' and 'passionate about the care we offer'.
+The practice vision and values included 'to deliver high quality safe cost effective and efficient health care' and 'to provide a modern and up to date service adhering to the latest guidance and national standards'.